open-edge-insights/eii-zmq-broker/README.md

 For the `socket_file` key, when connecting a publisher, the publisher's configuration must also use this same `socket_file` key in the configuration for it.
-Otherwise, it will fail to connect because it will attempt to bind/connect to its topic name (see the EIS Message Bus's documentation for more details).
+Otherwise, it will fail to connect because it will attempt to bind/connect to its topic name (see the EII Message Bus's documentation for more details).

 **Backend:**